 Appointments are recommended for in-person services at the Public Services Building.
 Appointments are required for in-person services at the Walnut Street Center.

 See LUT Office Locations and Business Hours for more information.

-Capital Project Management (CPM) – Is a group of professional and technical experts who collectively administer the planning, design, and construction of major transportation improvement projects throughout Washington County.
+Capital Project Services (CPS) – Is a group of professional and technical experts who collectively administer the planning, design, and construction of major transportation improvement projects throughout Washington County.
 These projects include roads, bikeways, bridges, sidewalks, and rail, and all are intended to improve safety, reduce bottlenecks, and address transportation demands.

-Funding for the projects administered by CPM is derived from several sources.
-The primary source is the Major Streets Transportation Improvement Program (MSTIP), but secondary sources include Traffic Impact Fees (TIF), the Road Capital Projects Fund program, and occasionally funds from the Oregon Department of Transportation (ODOT), Oregon Transportation Investment Act (OTIA), and the Federal Highway Administration (FHWA).
+Funding for the projects administered by CPS is derived from several sources.
+The primary source is the Major Streets Transportation Improvement Program (MSTIP), but secondary sources include Transportation Development Tax (TDT), the Road Capital Projects Fund program, Oregon Department of Transportation (ODOT), Oregon Transportation Investment Act (OTIA) and the Federal Highway Administration (FHWA).

-The life of a capital project from inception to completion includes several key activities and can span several years depending on funding, land acquisition, design, and permitting complexities.
+The life of a capital project from inception to completion includes several key activities and can span several years depending on funding, land acquisition, design and permitting complexities.
 The initial phase of the project consists of everything from holding public involvement meetings and keeping residents informed, to budgeting for the project, overseeing the design (by either in-house engineers or private consulting firms), securing any necessary permits, negotiating Inter-Agency Agreements, and advertising the project for competitive public bid.
-CPM also provides Right of Way Administration and Land Acquisition Services and Utility Coordination Services.
+CPS also provides Right-of-Way Administration, Land Acquisition Services and Utility Coordination Services.